ysoldak/fpvc-target/README.md

 Once 5 hits received, first led of the bottom row turns green (indicating 5 hits) and first row clears.
 10 hits indicated by red led of the second row.
 Maximum number of hits indicated: 54 (five red leds of the second row and four green leds of the first row)

+When in target mode, trigger gun or hit manually by shorting TRIG and PWM_IN to GND respecfully (since version 1.5.0).
+This feature enables a custom hit detection (bomb drop?) and simple button shooting (ground turret?).